Introduction

 Main readings

-- Michaillat and Saez (2021) – This paper derives sufficient-statistic formulas for efficient labor market tightness and efficient unemployment rate.
-It also applies the formulas to the United States.
+• Michaillat and Saez (2021) – This paper derives sufficient-statistic formulas for efficient labor market tightness and efficient unemployment rate.
+It applies the formulas to the United States and finds that the US labor market is generally inefficiently slack, and especially inefficiently slack in slumps.

-- Michaillat and Saez (2024) – This paper shows that under simple but realistic assumptions, the sufficient-statistic formula for the efficient unemployment rate from Michaillat and Saez (2021) reduces to $u^\ast = \sqrt{uv}$.
+• Michaillat and Saez (2024) – This paper shows that under simple but realistic assumptions, the sufficient-statistic formula for the efficient unemployment rate from Michaillat and Saez (2021) reduces to $u^\ast = \sqrt{uv}$.
 This unemployment rate marks not only social efficiency but also full employment.
+In the United States, 1930–2024, the full-employment rate of unemployment (FERU) $u^\ast$ averages 4.1%.

 Additional readings

-- Hosios (1990) – This paper shows that in a textbook matching model, unemployment is efficient when workers’ bargaining power equals the elasticity of the matching function with respect to unemployment.
+• Hosios (1990) – This paper shows that in a DMP model, unemployment is efficient when workers’ bargaining power equals the elasticity of the matching function with respect to unemployment.

 Practice material